 So, people were caught in a situation when they needed a doctor’s consultation but were unable to visit in person.
 Telemedicine resolved this situation perfectly allowing doctors to consult and even examine patients over a communication channel without seeing them personally.

 However, with the pandemic winding down, the demand for telehealth continues.
 Both the doctors and the patients have discovered the convenience of this technology and it is going to be promoted ever wider.
-This is another way of saying that developing a telemedicine app is a wise investment of money and resources today.
+This is another way of saying that telemedicine app development is a wise investment of money and resources today.

 Medicine has been around for as long as humankind has existed.
 In telemedicine the main thing is “tele” which is the Greek for “far away”.
 So, telemedicine can be loosely translated as “medicine from far away”, which describes the concept perfectly.